Joaquin-M2/portfolio-website-backend/README.md

 ### Tags

-Required for managing the tags that are used to filter tools.
+Required for managing the tags that are used to filter resources.

 Every user can GET every tag.
 Only admin users can create (POST), update (PATCH) and delete (DELETE) tags.